joyapisi/sql-practicals/DB Admin Role.md

 CREATE ROLE assistant WITH LOGIN PASSWORD 'assistantPass';

 -- 2. Grant permissions
-GRANT CONNECT ON DATABASE library_db TO librarian;
+GRANT CONNECT ON DATABASE bookstore_db TO librarian;
 GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO assistant;
 GRANT SELECT, INSERT, UPDATE ON books, members TO assistant;